- The 18th Century: the Age of Enlightenment

 The scientific revolution

-The Scientific Revolution expanded in the transport revolution, started by the steam engine:
+The Scientific Revolution expanded into the transport revolution, starting by the steam engine:

 - 1830: Manchester-Liverpool railway

 - Thomas Edison invented the gramophone, the light bulb and the electric chair

 Auguste Comte (1798–1857) is the origin of a philosophical theory called Positivism.
 He devised the “law of three stages” : (1) the theological, (2) the metaphysical, and (3) the positive.

 The theological phase of man was based on whole-hearted belief in all things regarding God.
 God, Comte says, had reigned supreme over human existence pre-Enlightenment.
 Humanity’s place in society was governed by its association with the divine presence and with the church.